kablamo/p5-shell-carapace/README.md

 This module provides infrastructure so developers can easily add similar functionality to their command line applications.

-Shell::Carapace is mostly a very small wrapper around Capture::Tiny.
+Shell::Carapace is mostly a small wrapper around Capture::Tiny.

 # ERROR HANDLING

 local() and remote() both die if a command fails by returning a positive exit code.

+# CAVEATS

+There isn't a good Perly way to tee output to both stdout and a log file.
+To enable this feature this module pipes your cmd to "tee -a $logfile".
+This will fail if you don't have tee in your $PATH.

+You can disable this behavior by setting the 'tee\_logfile' attribute to false.
+In that case, command output will get written to the logfile only after the command completes instead of in real time.

+Doesn't work on win32.

 # SEE ALSO